 - Preheat the oven to 350F.

 - Wash and cut strawberries in quarter slices.
-Add them to a bowl with the sugar and cornstarch.
+Transfer into a bowl and sprinkle with sugar and cornstarch.
 Stir very well, and then set aside in the refrigerator while you make the biscuit

-- In a small bowl, whisk together the flour, baking powder, baking soda, and salt.
-Add the butter to the mixture, and work it until it’s the size of peas.
-Use a pastry blender a fork or your fingers to smush the butter evenly throughout the flour.
+- Dry Ingredients: In a small bowl, whisk together the flour, baking powder, baking soda, sugar and salt.
+Add the butter to the mixture, and work it until it is the size of peas.
+Use a pastry blender a fork or your fingers to cut the butter throughout the flour.

-- Next, in a small measuring cup, whisk together the buttermilk and lemon zest.
+- Wet + Dry Ingredients: Next, in a small measuring cup, whisk together the buttermilk and lemon zest.
 Pour this over to the flour mixture, and stir until a wet dough forms.

-- Place the dough on a floured surface, and knead a few times to bring it together, but do not over mix it.
+- Gather the Dough: Place the dough on a floured surface, and knead a few times to bring it together, but do not over mix it.
 Stop once it comes together, the dough do not need to be smooth.
-The smoother it is, means that you over worked it and will result to a tough biscuit instead of a crunchy and flakey biscuit.
+The smoother it is, means that you over worked it and will result to a tough biscuit instead of a crunchy and flaky biscuit.